Merzasphor/MWSE/docs/source/events/key.md

 !!! example "Example: Show a Message when Ctrl-Z is Pressed"

+	Displays a simple message when Z is pressed while control is held.

 	```lua
 	local function myOnKeyCallback(e)
 		if( e.pressed and e.isControlDown ) then